US House passes China currency sanctions bill

 Earlier on Wednesday Mr Obama said: "The reason that I'm pushing China about their currency is because their currency is undervalued.

-"That's not the main reason for our trade imbalance but it's a contributing factor."'Cheap' yuan Continue reading the main story
+"That's not the main reason for our trade imbalance but it's a contributing factor."

 The US accuses China of keeping its currency, the yuan, artificially cheap against the dollar in order to give its exports an unfair price advantage.

 China has begun recording increasingly larger trade surpluses again since the global recession ended last year.

 The US has similarly slipped back into trade deficits, despite weak growth and near-10% unemployment.

 "We cannot rely on the Chinese government to voluntarily do the right thing," said a Republican sponsor of the bill, Tim Murphy.
 "The expiration date for appeasement has long since passed."